equinor/into-rdf/README.md

 # into-rdf
-This package contains code for IntoRdf nuget package.
+This repository contains code for IntoRdf nuget package.
 It is the code itself together with a cli and a test project, both is intended to ease development and only the nuget pacakge itself is published.

 IntoRdf is a NuGet package for transforming Excel (XLSX) files into RDF (Resource Description Framework) format.
 This package helps developers easily convert spreadsheet data into RDF triples using a simple and convenient API.
 To read more see [nuget readme](IntoRdf/docs/README.md)